Boltsnut24/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array whereas .forEach just iterates on the existing array

 2. What is the difference between a function and a method?

+A method is a function in an object

 3. What is closure?

+Ability to use data that is outside of the local scope of a function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - this is set as the window and returns javascript library Implicit Binding - found when you use the format object.this and sets this to that object New Binding - sets this to a new object, used when a constructor is making an object Explicit Binding - .call/.method are used to override the existing this setting to change it to another object

 5. Why do we need super() in an extended class?

+.super() function is how the child's attributes get set based on what you inherit from

 ## Project Set up